- Greenbelt Fund Announces Third Round of Grants -

 The Fund is assisting small to large farm operations and food

-distributors in working together to bring more Ontario food into the
+distributors in working together to bring more local food into the food

-food value chain.
-Results to date include significant increases to
+value chain.
+Results to date include significant increases to Ontario

-Ontario food purchased at institutions across the province and new jobs
+food purchased at institutions across the province and new jobs within

-within the sector.
-Projects within health care institutions,
+the sector.
+Projects within health care institutions, municipalities

-municipalities and food service are resulting in more Ontario food on
+and food service are resulting in more Ontario food on menus, growing

 "This type of innovative funding helps to bridge the gap between farmers